pablolucio97/Study_Content/general_development/learning_history.md

 - At executing Docker's command be careful with the parameters order.
 It can affect directly the working of a container, image or volume.
 - At creating entities on real applications, consider creating user and other actors cpf and birth date data for legal purposes.

+### 17/06/2024

+- JavaScript listener executes even if the variable associated with it doesn't is being used.
+Sometimes the listener should be called directly where the action will be called.